Geocaching: Mobile devices

-Ethics

-Geocache listing websites have their own guidelines for acceptable geocache publications.
-Government agencies and others responsible for public use of land often publish guidelines for geocaching, and a "Geocacher's Creed" posted on the Internet asks participants to "avoid causing disruptions or public alarm".
-Generally accepted rules are to not endanger others, to minimize the impact on nature, to respect private property, and to avoid public alarm.

 Reception

-The reception from authorities and the general public outside geocache participants has been mixed.
+The reception from both authorities and the general public outside geocache participants has been mixed.

 The Shambles, a road in Wetherby, Yorkshire, England, was the site of a controlled explosion on a geocache container in 2011 which was mistakenly perceived to be a bomb.

 Cachers have been approached by police and questioned when they were seen as acting suspiciously.
 Other times, investigation of a cache location after suspicious activity was reported has resulted in police and bomb squad discovery of the geocache, such as the evacuation of a busy street in Wetherby, Yorkshire, England in 2011, and a street in Alvaston, Derby in 2020.

-Schools have been evacuated when a cache has been seen by teachers or police, such as the case of Fairview High School in Boulder, Colorado in 2009.
+Schools have been evacuated when a cache has been seen by teachers or police, such as the case of Fairview High School in Boulder, Colorado United States in 2009.
 A number of caches have been destroyed by bomb squads.
 Diverse locations, from rural cemeteries to Disneyland, have been locked down as a result of such scares.

 The placement of geocaches has occasional critics among some government personnel and the public at large, who consider it littering.
 Some geocachers act to mitigate this perception by picking up litter while they search for geocaches, a practice referred to in the community as "Cache In Trash Out".
 Events and caches are often organized revolving around this practice, with many areas seeing significant cleanup that would otherwise not take place, or would instead require federal, state, or local funds to accomplish.
 Geocachers are also encouraged to clean up after themselves by retrieving old containers once a cache has been removed from play.

 Geocaching is legal in most countries and is usually positively received when explained to law enforcement officials.
 However, certain types of placements can be problematic.
 Although generally disallowed, hiders could place caches on private property without adequate permission (intentionally or otherwise), which encourages cache finders to trespass.
 Historic buildings and structures have also been damaged by geocachers, who have wrongly believed the geocache can be/has been placed within, or on the roof of, the buildings.

 Caches might also be hidden in places where the act of searching can make a finder look suspicious (e.g., near schools, children's playgrounds, banks, courthouses, or in residential neighborhoods), or where the container placement could be mistaken for a drug stash or a bomb (especially in urban settings, under bridges, near banks, courthouses, or embassies).
 As a result, geocachers are strongly advised to label their geocaches when possible, so that they are not mistaken for a harmful object if discovered by non-geocachers.